 AG: Any parting words for those reading?

 JS: I fell in love with film.
-I’ve watched films that I love and I would just walk out of the theater and feel different from when I walked in.
-That was always what I wanted, I wanted to do that.
+I’ve watched films that I love, and I would just walk out of the theater and feel different from when I walked in.
+That was always what I wanted; I wanted to do that.
 I wanted to make a film that would make people feel something new and make them feel different—make them walk out of the theater feeling good or elevated or sad or something.
 That’s what I did it for.
-All the other things that come with it are great but really that was and is my main attraction which is just to see if I can turn people on to things that turn me on.
+All the other things that come with it are great, but really that was and is my main attraction, which is to see if I can turn people on to things that turn me on.

 If you enjoyed this interview, please be sure to check out some of our others!